What Is Sarcoidosis?

 - vision loss

-Your doctor will first conduct a physical examination in order to:
+Your doctor will first perform a physical examination to:

 - check for skin bumps or a rash